Brown Butter Cake

 Brown Butter:

-1. The first step is to brown the butter for both the cake layers and the frosting.
+- The first step is to brown the butter for both the cake layers and the frosting.
 This can be done in advance to speed up the cooling process, I usually make it the day before I want to make this cake.
-Place 2 cups of unsalted butter cut into Tbsp-sized pieces in a large, light-colored pan over medium heat.
+Place 2 cups of unsalted butter, cut into Tbsp-sized pieces, in a large, light-colored pan over medium heat.
 Stir the butter the entire time with a rubber spatula to keep it moving.

-2. Once melted, the butter will begin to foam and sizzle around the edges.
+- Once melted, the butter will begin to foam and sizzle around the edges.
 Keep stirring.
 The butter will turn golden brown in about 5–6 minutes from when you start.
-Some foam will subside and the milk solids at the bottom of the pan will be toasty brown.
+Some foam will subside, and the milk solids at the bottom of the pan will be toasty brown.
 It should have a strong, nutty aroma.

 Brown Butter Cake Layers:

-1. Preheat oven to 350°F/175°C. Line four 7-inch or three 8-inch round pans with parchment rounds, and grease with non-stick cooking spray or homemade cake release.
-I used 7-inch cake pans.
+- Preheat oven to 350°F/175°C. Line four 7-inch or three 8-inch round pans with parchment rounds, and grease with non-stick cooking spray.

-3. Gradually mix half (about 3/4 cup) of the room-temperature brown butter into the dry ingredients on a low speed.
+- Gradually mix 3/4 cup of room-temperature brown butter into the dry ingredients on a low speed.
 Continue to mix until no large chunks of butter remain, and the mixture looks like moist sand.

-6. Divide the batter evenly between the cake pans (450g per pan if you make 4 layers, 600g per pan if you make 3 layers).
-Bake for 33-36 minutes or until a toothpick comes out with a few moist crumbs.
+- Divide the batter evenly between the cake pans (600g per pan if you make 3 layers, 450g per pan if you make 4 layers).
+Bake for 33-35 minutes or until a toothpick comes out with a few moist crumbs.
 Rotate the pans halfway through to help them bake evenly.

-9. These cake layers bake up pretty flat, but I like to use a serrated knife to level the tops and remove any caramelization around the sides of the layers.
-This step is optional but makes the cake a lot easier to frost.
+- These cake layers bake up pretty flat, but I like to use a serrated knife to level the tops and remove any caramelization around the sides of the layers.
+This step is optional, but it makes the cake a lot easier to frost.
 You can also trim the layers, then wrap and freeze them if you're making them in advance.

 Brown Butter Cream Cheese Buttercream Frosting: